JeffVenancius/BeLL-programing-language/README.md

 A switch statement:

 ```
-item phrase
+item _phrase

 what is duck:
 - bird?
--- phrase: "duck is a bird"
+-- _phrase: "duck is a bird".
-- whale?
+- _whale?
--- phrase: "then how can they fly?"
+-- _phrase: "then how can they fly?".
 - airplane? mermaid? cat?
--- phrase: "This duck is kinda weird."
+-- _phrase: "This duck is kinda weird.".
-- animal?
+- _animal?
--- phrase is and "animal it is, but what kind?" (('is and' means concatenation, always. if you do 'item foo: 1 is and 2' you'll get 12))
+-- _phrase is and "animal it is, but what kind?". (('is and' means concatenation, always. if you do 'item foo: 1 is and 2' you'll get 12))
--- keep going (('keep going' is like 'continue', don't need to break all the time, based on GDScript))
+-- keep going. (('keep going' is like 'continue', don't need to break all the time, based on GDScript))
-- swan?
+- _swan?
--- phrase += "A swan?
-That's why they bullied my boy!!"
+-- _phrase += "A swan?
+That's why they bullied my boy!!".
 - whatever: ((whatever is a wild card))
--- phrase: "I don't know what else to do!"
+-- _phrase: "I don't know what else to do!".

-write with phrase.
+write with _phrase.

 ```
 ## Qu'est-ce que c'est?